 Forming an LLC is a decision you shouldn’t take lightly.
 You have many options when forming a business, so you want to make sure you choose the right one for your particular situation.

 That means reaching out to a professional attorney who can help you with the formation process, but it also means having an idea of what forming an LLC entails so you can have an educated discussion with your advisor.
+For example, creating the LLC operating agreement is a very important step that you will need to review.

 Here are a few pros and cons of forming an LLC so you can decide if it’s the right choice for your business.